- About Us

 1. Systems approach –Quality System should be integral part of Health Systems.
 Rather then working on isolated themes and facilities, the approach should be holistic quality improvement involving all components of health system.
 Quality processes should be interlaced with healthcare planning and provision processes to give optimal results.
 This is achieved by instituting a system of continuous assessment, hand holding and participative quality improvement through coordinated efforts of all stakeholders.

 2. Client Focus –The quality system should enable providers to meet and surpass the expectations of it clients.
 These may be patients, beneficiaries and community at large.
 The patient care and quality assurance processes should be designed keeping in mind the users of public health facilities, so these are accessible, affordable, dignified and user-friendly to its seekers.
 This achieved though taking continuos objective feedback from users and using it for improving the services.

 3. Recognizing the champions- Healthcare Quality improvement on large scale thrives upon success stories, role models, inspirational leaders and champions to spread quality culture.
 The quality framework gives provision of promoting and recognizing champions through incentives and reward mechanism.

-4. Team work– Quality can only be achieved by concentrated, coordinated andsustainable efforts of all stakeholders be it policy makers, health administrators, clinicians, patient care staff or frontline community health workers.
+4. Team work– Quality can only be achieved by concentrated, coordinated unsustainable efforts of all stakeholders be it policy makers, health administrators, clinicians, patient care staff or frontline community health workers.
 Quality Assurance committees and units have been instituted at National, state and district level to facilitate team work.
 At facility level Quality Team have been constituted so all service providers can pool their efforts to for quality improvement.

 5. Process Focus– Healthcare quality is comprises for three component – structure, process and outcome.
 The desired outcome can only be achieved when optimal infrastructure and human resources is utilized by efficient processes.
 Though structure is important component to ensure quality, National Quality Framework is predominately relying on improving the outcome by optimizing the processes within given structural limitations.
 This is achieved by through assessment, improvement and standardization healthcare processes.